CapsAdmin/NattLua/README.md

 ```
 This works because there is no uncertainty about the code generated passed to the load function.
 If there was, lets say we did `body = "sum = sum + 1" .. (unknown_global as string)`, this would make the table itself become uncertain so that table.concat would return `string` and not the actual results of the concatenation.

+# Development

+To run tests run `luajit test/run`

+I've setup vscode to run the task `onsave` when a file is saved with the plugin `gruntfuggly.triggertaskonsave`.
+This runs `on_editor_save.lua` which run tests when modifying the core of the language.

+I also have a file called `test_focus.lua` in root which will override the test suite when the file is not empty.
+This makes it easier for me to debug specific cases.

+# Similar projects

+[Teal](https://github.com/teal-language/tl) is a language similar to this, with a much higher likelyhood of succeeding as it does not intend to be as verbose as this project.
+I'm thinking a nice goal is that I can contribute what I've learned here, be it through tests or other things.

 # Dictionary

 I'm not an academic person and so I struggle a bit with naming things properly in the typesystem, but I think I'm getting the hang of it.
-Here are some definitions, some public and some private.
+Here are some definitions, some used in code and some used in my head.

 ## Type hiearchy
-The way I see types is that they are like parent / children.
+The way I see types is that they are like a parent / children hiearchy.
 This can be visualized in "mind maps" neatly.

 ## Subset
 If something is "sub" of /lower/inside/contains something larger.
 For example `1` is a subset of `number` because `number` contains all the numbers.